LohnesskoeChudo/propositional_bot/README.md

-This bot will help you to calculate propositional logic formulas
+This Telegram bot will help you to calculate propositional logic formulas

 Requirements:
   - aiogram